novoalab/Best_Practices_dRNAseq_analysis/README.md

 * Mismatch Frequencies
 ```
 ./from_bam_to_stats.sh   #This command will output a .mismatch and a .STATS file per every .bam file.
-Rscript mismatch.R -i ${input_dir} -n ${name}   #This R script takes as input a directory with the .mismatches and .STATS files from all base-callers for a given dataset and a string for the dataset name that will be used in the plots titles.
+Rscript mismatch.R -i ${input_dir} -n ${name} -m ${mod}  #This R script takes as input a directory with the .mismatches and .STATS files from all base-callers for a given dataset; a string for the dataset name that will be used in the plots titles, and the nucleotide where the modifications is introduced {A, C, G or T}.
-#The output plots contain the global mismatch frequency per base-caller, the mismatch frequency per nucleotide and ternary plots.
+#The output plots contain the global mismatch frequency per base-caller, the mismatch frequency per nucleotide and ternary diagrams for every base-caller and nucleotide.
+Rscript ternary.R -m ${mapper} -b ${basecaller} #This script outputs the ternary diagrams comparing modifications, e.g.: UNM vs m6A
 ```

 ### Step 5: RNA Modification Analysis